 Figure 20 - RetinaNet structure, (a) using ResNet as backbone network, (b) FPN, (c) Following the FPN, at each feature map layer anchor boxes generated in different sizes and aspect ratio, feed into two subnetworks.
 The first performs convolutional object classification and the second preforms convolutional bounding box regression.

-Since detecting a small object at high-resolution levels creates a problem where foreground and background classes extremely imbalance.
+Detecting a small object at high-resolution levels creates a problem where foreground and background classes extremely imbalance.
 As a result, it hurts the performance of the detector since most of the proposal regions can be easily classified as background and contribute no useful learning information, since the large portion of the input is background, they can overwhelm the loss and computed gradients and lead to degenerated models.
 The RetinaNet overcomes this problem by using re-designing loss function named Focal loss for the classification task.

 Focal loss